 Step One of using your dilator: Lubrication

-You can use any kind of lubrication with these dilators, however we recommend that you use Pjur Woman Body Glide or Pjur Med Premium Glide if you struggle with recurrent infections, or if you are very sensitive.
+You can use any kind of lubrication with these dilators.
+The Betagel lubricant we use the practice is only R245 for 500ml and works well for most patients.
+We however recommend that you use Pjur Woman Body Glide or Pjur Med Premium Glide if you struggle with recurrent infections, or if you are very sensitive.
 If you are being treated by one of the MSH doctors, you can also use the cream they have prescribed as a lubricant.

 Place a small amount of lubricant on the tip of the dilator and around the opening of the vagina.